Estimated Reading Time: 6 Minutes

 But I live in Escazu, which is very urban.
 There are fewer security issues in more rural areas like Atenas, Puriscal, Grecia, and San Ramon.

 The best security is ensuring someone takes care of your home while you are away.
 That can be a maid, a gardener, or a friend, or at least have a neighbor keep an eye out.

 Not feeling unsafe

 I have lived in Costa Rica for over 30 years and have NEVER felt unsafe.
-Just like everybody else, I just like to make sure nobody takes my belongings when I’m not looking.
+Like everybody else, I just like to ensure nobody takes my belongings when I’m not looking.

-If you plan to move to Costa Rica, you need to keep an open mind for some of these security issues as they are a fact.
-If you move to another country, you will need to be aware of the advantages and disadvantages of living there.
-When you move to Costa Rica, wherever you are going to live, there will be security issues that you should be aware of.
-Consult your real estate agent about the security issue when you are looking at properties in Costa Rica for sale and for rent.
+If you plan to move to Costa Rica, you need to keep an open mind about some of these security issues as they are a fact.
+If you move here, you must know the advantages and disadvantages of living there.
+That’s why I’m telling you about it.

-Looking to buy or rent in a safe and secure neighborhood in Costa Rica?
+Looking to buy or rent and feel safe and secure?
 Then contact us now.